 Have You Been Ticketed in Jefferson, Blount, Bibb, Pickens or Tuscaloosa County?

-Being ticketed for a moving or non-moving violation is a common occurrence in and around Tuscaloosa.
+Being ticketed for a moving or non-moving violation is a common occurrence.
 Whether you made an honest mistake, were not paying attention to signs or signals, or have developed a bad driving habit, you now face the consequences.
 You can pay your fine by the deadline written on the ticket instructions or you can ask for a hearing to contest it.
 Paying your fine is an automatic admission of guilt, which means you will have to pay the fine and will have points assessed to your driving record.
 If you contest the ticket, you have the opportunity of reducing or avoiding these punishments.

 If you believe you were unjustifiably ticketed, we recommend that you discuss your case and its merits with one of our Tuscaloosa traffic violation attorneys at The Glasscox Law Firm LLC.
 Our legal team has been serving individuals in the area with outstanding results for many years.
 In fact, we have 50 years of combined experience handling all kinds of cases in local courts, including traffic violations.
 Our firm is dedicated to providing the highest quality legal help and our track record of success reflects that commitment.

 Traffic Violation Consequences in Alabama

 Traffic violations can range from speeding or rolling through a stop sign to reckless driving and DUI.
 The fines imposed and the points assessed will depend on the offense and the county in which it was committed.
 If you accumulate too many points within a 2-year period, you face a driver's license suspension for a specific time, which is based on the number of points you have on your record.

 Alabama's schedule for license suspensions within a 2-year period is as follows:

 - A 60-day suspension for 12 to 14 points

 - A 90-day suspension for 15 to 17 points